Monroe Township, NJ 08831

 Travel Route 1 North to Scudders Mill Road (CR 614 East).
 Follow CR 614 East through Plainsboro (Scudders Mill Rd turns into Dey Road) and continue across Route 130 to the end at CR 535 (Cranbury-South River Rd).
 Turn left onto CR 535 North and follow to Route 32 East.
 Take Route 32 East towards Jamesburg.
 Route 32 East turns into Forsgate Dr. (CR 612).
 Continue on Forsgate Drive to the traffic light intersection with Perrineville Rd (CR 625).
 Turn right onto Perrineville Rd and follow approx. 1 mile.
 Turn left into Thompson Park on Fir Drive.

-Red Trail: A sign marks the trailhead in the corner of the parking lot adjacent to the dog park,, just to the left of the information kiosk.
-The trail begins in mature, upland forest and reaches the junction with the Green Trail on the left at .06 miles.
+Red Trail: A sign marks the trailhead in the corner of the parking lot adjacent to the off-leash dog park, just to the left of the information kiosk.
+There is a bench on the right dedicated to Alvin Hauser.
+Alvin was President of the Explorers Hiking Club of Greenbriar-Whittingham and was instrumental in the initial layout and marking of the trails at Thompson Park.
+The trail begins in mature, upland forest and reaches the junction with the Orange Trail on the left at .06 miles.
 The trail continues with gentle changes in elevation, passing a connector trail to the soccer fields on the right at .25 miles and intersects with the Yellow Trail at .5 miles.
-Turn right and follow the Red/Yellow Trail through the Boy Scout Area.
+Turn right and follow through the Boy Scout Area.
 At .53 miles, the Yellow Trail splits off to the left – continue straight on the Red.
 At 0.57 miles the Red Trail reaches a junction with the Blue Trail and heads off to the right.
 The trail traverses several small slopes, passing two connector trails on the right that head to the back of the Monroe High School.
 The trail continues through upland forest, turns left and parallels the railroad tracks, eventually reaching the Manalapan Brook at 1.2 miles.
 The trail follows the bank of the brook until it reaches a small stream and the junction with the Blue Trail on the left at 1.4 miles.
-Crossing the small stream (there is no bridge), the Red Trail continues up a small embankment to the left, and ends at the Yellow Trail at 1.6 miles.
+Crossing the small stream on a series of turnpikes (there is no bridge), the Red Trail continues up a small embankment and turns left, ending at the Yellow Trail at 1.6 miles.

 Thompson Park is primarily mature forests dominated by oak, hickory and tulip poplar.
 Dogwood, sassafras, spicebush and catbrier spread through the understory, while ground cedar, black stemmed spleenwort and an array of spring ephemerals (spring beauty, May apple and bloodroot) carpet the forest floor.
 The wetland areas along the Manalapan Brook are filled with jack-in-the pulpit and skunk cabbage while the brook itself is home to mallards, black ducks, great blue herons and the occasional mink.
 The muddy edges of the brooks are ideal spots for tracks of raccoon, opossum and white tail deer.
 Birders can enjoy a variety of songbirds at the height of the season.
 Over 60 different species have been cataloged at the park including Tennessee warbler, indigo bunting, willow flycatcher, common yellowthroat, yellow-breasted chat and green heron to name just a few.
 Wild turkeys are common in the fall as are grey squirrels, feeding on acorns left by the oaks.
 A small portion of the park falls within the Spotswood outlier, a small island of pine barrens habitat separated from the main core of the Pine Barrens in South Jersey.
 Scattered pitch pine and blueberry can be found throughout the park and sandy soil is evident along the Red Trail.